Wumpf/thesis_latex_template/Readme.md

 ## Q & A

 ### What is glsl.tex?
-A language highlighting defintion for glsl code blocks.
+A language highlighting definition for glsl code blocks.
 Left it in there because I thought you might need it or at least could use an example for custom language definition.

 ### Why \subfile and not XY?
-\subfile has the amazing advantage that you can compile parts of the thesis indepdently.
+\subfile has the amazing advantage that you can compile parts of the thesis interpedently.
 Once you get more images in this increases your iteration time tremendously!

 ## Licensing
 It's public domain, so do what you want with it!
-Of couse I'd be happy if you give my github repository a star or even mention me in the aknowledgements ;-)
+Of course I'd be happy if you give my github repository a star or even mention me in the acknowledgements ;-)

 ![Public Domain Logo](https://licensebuttons.net/p/zero/1.0/88x31.png)